Categories: Remote Workplace

 While some remote workers have established productive and flexible routines that give them time both for professional and personal tasks, others haven’t been able to do so.
 The danger of remote work is that it can blur the lines between work hours and free time.
 Many remote workers may feel like their company is taking advantage of this irregularity.

 Businesses that haven’t set down proper schedules for remote workers will find that there is an immense conflict between themselves and the two sets of workers.
 Remote workers may be irked by their on-site counterparts’ clean schedule, while on-site workers might find they don’t find enough time to spend at home or with family.
-This inconsistency can cause workers from either side to leave their jobs in search of one a better work-life balance.
+This inconsistency can cause workers from either side to leave their remote flexible jobs in search of one a better work-life balance.

 2. Fair Pay